-• Appendix A: Model brief language presenting sample arguments, with notes suggesting adaptations for use within specific circuits that have decided some of the issues in question
+Appendix A: Model brief language presenting sample arguments, with notes suggesting adaptations for use within specific circuits that have decided some of the issues in question

-^{} This practice advisory was prepared on behalf of the Immigrant Defense Project by Kathryn Austin, Rebecca Kline, Sue Wang, Jayashri Srikantiah, and Alison Kamhi of the Immigrants' Rights Clinic at Stanford Law School.
+^{} This practice advisory was prepared on behalf of the Immigrant Defense Project by Kathryn Austin, Rebecca Kline, Sue Wang, Alison Kamhi, and Jayashri Srikantiah of the Immigrants' Rights Clinic at Stanford Law School.
 Portions of the model briefing accompanying this advisory were used in, and benefited from the work of the drafters of, the supplemental briefing submitted in January 2012 on rehearing en banc in Young v.
-Holder, (9th Cir.
+Holder, 653 F.3d 897 (9th Cir.
+2011), supp. briefing filed, (9th Cir.
 2012) (No. 07-70949).
+The authors also wish to acknowledge the helpful input of Dan Kesselbrenner of the National Immigration Project and Kathy Brady of the Immigrant Legal Resource Center.